bretrzaun/DeploymentCommand/README.md

 ### Options

-In the `config` section the following options can be defined
+In the `config` section the following options can be defined:

 #### script-timeout